 Configure application limits

 Configure application limits to help manage application use.
 For example, you can use application limits to manage the number of users accessing an application simultaneously.
 Similarly, application limits can be used to manage the number of simultaneous instances of resource-intensive applications, this can help maintain server performance and prevent deterioration in service.

 By default, there is no limit on how many application instances can run at the same time.
-There are two application limit settings; you can configure either or both:
+There are several application limit settings; you can configure any or all:

-- The maximum number of concurrent instances of an application by all users in the Delivery Group.
+- The maximum number of concurrent instances of the application by all users in the Delivery Group.

 Examples using application limits:

 - Maximum number of simultaneous instances limit: In a Delivery Group, you configure the maximum number of simultaneous instances of application Alpha to 15.
 Later, users in that Delivery Group have 15 instances of that application running at the same time.
 If any user in that Delivery Group now attempts to launch Alpha, an error message is generated, and Alpha is not launched because it would exceed the configured simultaneous application instance limit (15).

 - One-instance-per-user application limit: In another Delivery Group, you enable the one-instance-per-user option for application Beta.
 User Tony launches application Beta successfully.
 Later in the day, while that application is still running in Tony’s session, he attempts to launch another instance of Beta.
 An error message is generated and Beta is not launched because it would exceed the one-instance-per-user limit.